220328-uta-sh-net-ext/James-Aluoch/README.md

 ```
  ## Points to Remember :
 - 1 As name suggest, Query Syntax is same like SQL (Structure Query Language) syntax.
-- 2. Query Syntax starts with from clause and can be end with Select or GroupBy clause.
+- 2.Query Syntax starts with from clause and can be end with Select or GroupBy clause.
 - 3 Use various other opertors like filtering, joining, grouping, sorting operators to construct the desired result.
 - 4 Implicitly typed variable - var can be used to hold the result of the LINQ query
  ## LINQ method syntax